Kitware/tangelo/docs/python-services.rst

 Similarly to the :py:func:`tangelo.types` decorator mentioned above, services can specify a custom return type via the :py:func:`tangelo.return_type` decorator.
-It takes a single argument, a function to convert the object returned from the service function to a string:
+It takes a single argument, a function to convert the object returned from the service function to a string (or other legal service return type; see :ref:`return-types`):

 .. code-block:: python